badlandz/RoxieOS/README.md

 # Roxanne Cyberdeck

 THIS IS NOT RELESE SOFTWARE
+It is in the middle of a complete rewrite

 It can go wrong, and more wrong, nesting itself to oblivion with the wrong move right now, but... hey... look at all the fun ways it can randomly make you look at the date and time..